our

 - This year, as part of our objective to increase our recovery rate (rate of materials diverted from landfill), we have set up 4 sorting stations on site.
 At these stations, our teams are responsible for sorting your waste.

-- Since the 2023 edition, the Formula 1 Canadian Grand Prix has been able to count on a green squad made up of some thirty volunteers.
+- Since the 2023 edition, the Formula 1 Canadian Grand Prix has been able to count on a green squad made up of some fifty volunteers.
 Their role: to raise spectators’ awareness of sustainable development initiatives and support them in their sorting efforts.
-Present in the field, these volunteers will this year also be mobilized at the sorting stations to provide clear information and encourage optimum management of residual materials.
+Present in the field, these volunteers are this year also mobilized at the sorting stations to provide clear information and encourage optimum management of residual materials.

-- A deposit system will be deployed throughout the site.
+- A deposit system was deployed throughout the site.
 The aim of this measure is to encourage the recovery and recycling of returnable containers.

 - Since March 2023, the use of single-use plastic has been banned on the territory of Montreal.